-Earning your degree can dramatically improve your job prospects.
-According to Georgetown's Center on Education and the Workforce, 65% of U.S. jobs will require at least some college or postsecondary training by 2020.
+According to Georgetown's Center on Education and the Workforce, 72% of jobs in the US will require postsecondary education and/or training by 2031.

 Setting an Example

 Many adults go back to school to set an example for their children.
 After all, it is hard to encourage your kids to advance their education when you have not yet done it.